Rominer-11/APCS-PlaylistProject/README.md

 # APCS-PlaylistProject
-Playlist project for AP Computer Science
+Playlist project for AP Computer Science by August and Matthew.
+Mimics a playlist of songs.